 ‘Only, get that hair off your face before you get there!’ she cried.

-I shoved more red strands inside the new paper hat with its recently acquired second blue stripe and tried with little success to secure it with a single kirby grip.
-Some people look good in uniforms; not me.
+I shoved more red strands inside the new paper hat with its recently acquired second blue stripe and tried to secure it with a single kirby grip.
+Some people look good in uniforms - I don't.

 Arriving at the ward I looked round and smiled at the old man who caught my eye.
 He winked at me and said,